skymunn/dotfiles/openbox/README.md

 1. Install all the dependency.
 2. Copy all this folder and file in your home directory (`~/` or `/home/$USER`)
 3. Goto `~/.config/tint2` and copy `base_tint2` to `tint2rc`.
+4. Goto `~/.config/dunst` and copy `dunstrc-dark` to `dunstrc`.
-4. Install all fonts in this root folder.
+5. Install all fonts in this root folder.
-5. Logout and start openbox session.
+6. Logout and start openbox session.
-6. Press `Meta + Alt + Enter` and choose the theme.
+7. Press `Meta + Alt + Enter` and choose the theme.
-7. Have fun!
+8. Have fun!

 ## Theme
 *Screenshot coming soon!*